 March 15, 2016

 It's been over two years since I was on the Joe Rogan show, but since people continue to ask me about it, I'll talk about it.
 But the first thing to know is that if you saw the YouTube video, you got hoaxed.

-Although Rogan and Redban were friendly and awesome while I was there, after I left they went full agro on me.
-Their emails were basically just F-U. But here’s the worst part: Not content that I may not have looked as bad as they wanted me to on their full 3-hour show, they posted a much more watchable 24-minute cut — edited to make me look as rude and stupid as possible.
+Although Rogan and Redban were friendly and awesome while I was there, after I left, a deceptively edited 24-minute cut of our conversation was posted to a sock puppet channel called Roganology on YouTube.
+Apparently not satisfied that I may not have looked as bad as they wanted me to on the full 3-hour show, this hoax cut was designed to make me look as rude and stupid as possible.
 To get a sense, just watch the first 5 seconds.
-When Joe greets me politely, it’s edited so that my only reply is to sneer and roll my eyes.
+When Joe greets me politely, it's edited so that my only reply is to sneer and roll my eyes.
 That sets the tone for the rest of it.
 In reality, we had a normal friendly, positive greeting, and a conversation to match.

-Personally, I think it’s pretty messed up, and shows cowardice on the part of Rogan and Redban, that they put this hoax version forward.
-If you hate me that much, let that come through in the actual video, rather than editing it to make it look so bad.
-I don’t know how the hoax edit is promoted, but it currently has more than 10 times as many views as the full version — well over a million.
+Personally, I think it's pretty messed up.
+If you hate me that much, let that come through in the actual video, rather than editing it to make it look that way.
+I don't know how the hoax edit is promoted, but it currently has more than 10 times as many views as the full version -- well over a million [Update: nearly 5 million now].
 There are a number of cloned copies of it all over YouTube also.

 But enough of that.
 Let's talk about the main moment in the hoax video that has Roganites dancing in the streets over how stupid I am.
 At one point in the interview, these words actually did come out of my mouth: